guitarbeat/gantt/latex-yearly-planner/templates/README.md

 - Day cell content is composed of:
   - A compact corner day number (mini-tabular) overlaid on the left.
   - A right-side `minipage` with `\raggedright` content to avoid leaking table tokens.
-- Notes columns rely on vertical leaders of vboxed `\hrule`s with explicit `\vskip` glue, avoiding problematic dotted modes.
+- Notes area relies on vertical leaders of vboxed `\hrule`s with explicit `\vskip` glue, avoiding problematic dotted modes.